jonatassaraiva/learning-vue3-and-typescript/03 - Nuxt 3 Base Project/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Base Project

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+This project aims to exemplify the use of some frameworks to build a web application using Nuxt 3 and TypeScript

 ## Setup
 Make sure to install the dependencies:
 ```bash
 # yarn
 yarn install